Examine raw memory

 When you step through the code, AppCode highlights the changes that happen in the currently shown memory region:

-Use the Move Memory View to Editor button on the Variables (or Watches) tab to open Memory View in the editor:
+Use the button on the toolbar to open the memory view in the editor.

 This way, you can open two independent memory windows, in the Debug tool window and in the editor: